Where in the U.S.A. Is Carmen Sandiego? Deluxe

 Where in the U.S.A.
 Is Carmen Sandiego?
-Deluxe is a video game developed by Broderbund as a remake of the 1986 title Where in the U.S.A.
+Deluxe is a video game developed as a remake of the 1986 title Where in the U.S.A.
 Is Carmen Sandiego?.
 It is sometimes considered Version 2.0 alongside World and Space.
 CD-ROM versions for DOS and Macintosh were released in 1992, and a Windows version was released in 1994.
 The game featured additional animation and a reworked interface from the 1985 version.

 The game was preceded by the "Enhanced version" of Where in The USA is Carmen Sandiego?, which was released in 1989.

 Updates from 1985 version

 OldGame explains "This game features a database of information about all of the states.
 There are tons of facts about each state's geography, landmarks, history, economy, and culture.
 There are also photos, video clips, maps, flags, and music."
 The game "features high-resolution graphics, digitized sound effects, and new locations."